SWIFTSIM/swiftsim/doc/RTD/source/Snapshots/index.rst

 The field ``InitialMassTable`` contains the *mean* initial mass of each of the particle types present in the initial conditions.
 This can be used as estimator of the mass resolution of the run.
+The masses are expressed in internal units.

 The ``RunName`` field contains the name of the simulation that was specified as the ``run_name`` in the :ref:`Parameters_meta_data` section of the YAML